-MASTER OF SCIENCE IN HUMAN RESOURCES MANAGEMENT
+MASTER OF SCIENCE IN HUMAN RESOURCES MANAGEMENT (New students are no longer being accepted into this program)

 New students are no longer being accepted into the Master of Science in Human Resources Management degree program.

 The Master of Science degree in Human Resources Management (MSHRM) positions graduates to develop and manage effective human resources strategies, manage cross functional activities, and enable organizations to realize the full potential and capabilities of its human capital.
 Course topics focus on human resource management issues in areas such as human resources strategies for a global marketplace, employment and labor law and relations, employee evaluation, training and development and analysis for HR professionals.